 Say you are trying to get yourself out of financial trouble.
 The creditors are breathing down your neck and your finances are a mess.
 Instead of dealing with your situation and the feelings associated with where you currently sit, you blame everyone else for your financial failings.
 Your boss doesn’t pay you enough, clients are not buying enough to help you pay the bills.

-The truth however could be something completely differently.
+The truth, however, could be something completely different.
 You are shopping with money you don’t have and living beyond your means.

 Ditch the denial

 We often cover up our feelings of failure with total denial.